Accuser of U.S. high-court nominee Kavanaugh goes public: Washington Post

 Ford did not immediately respond to a request from Reuters for comment.

 The Senate Judiciary Committee has completed its hearings on Kavanaugh and planned to vote this week on his nomination by President Donald Trump to the highest court.

-Senate Majority Leader Mitch McConnell has said that he wants to hold a full Senate vote to confirm Kavanaugh by October 1.
+A positive vote would set up a debate by the full Senate.

 Reporting By Richard Cowan and Joel Schectman; Editing by Mary Milliken and Nick Zieminski